aquaflamingo/EOTIM/README.md

 # Ethereum Open Transaction Insurance Market (EOTIM)

-Proof on concept front end design for an p2p open market for insuring escrow based transactions on the blockchain.
-Let's say you're making a shipment from Mexico to Vancouver for oranges.
-You might want to have some insurance on that.
+PoC for an p2p open market for insuring escrow based transactions on the blockchain.

+Let's say you're making a shipment from Mexico to Vancouver for oranges 📦🍊.

+You might want to have some insurance on that... 👨🏻‍

+Okay probably not 🤦.
+But this was just a fun project to learn a little bit more about Truffle, Dapps and React.Js.

 ![Home](/assets/home.png)
 Home Landing Page